Skip to main navigationSkip to main content

 Does the KHIE Portal feature an automatic logout for inactive users?

-If the system detects a user is inactive for thirty (30) minutes, the session automatically terminates.
+Yes, if the system detects a user is inactive for thirty (30) minutes, the session will automatically terminate.

-How far back will event notifications be available to view in the KHIE Portal?
+How long are event notifications available to view in the KHIE Portal?

 Is the manual lab reporting functionality going to be available in the new system?

-Direct Data Entry for public health reporting will be available.
+Yes, Direct Data Entry (DDE) for public health reporting will be available.
+Stay tuned for more information specific to the rollout of DDE.

-Yes, we will email the slides to KHIE Admins.
-We will post the slides on the KHIE website, as well.
-As the recordings become available, we will post them to our website.
+Yes, training slides will be posted on the KHIE website.
+As the recordings become available, they will be posted to our website.

-Will training sessions be made available to an organization’s authorized users?
+Will training sessions be made available to organizations' authorized users?

-In addition to the training KHIE Admins agree to provide for their authorized users, KHIE will also offer training sessions to users during this transition.
+Yes, in addition to the training KHIE Admins agree to provide for their authorized users, KHIE will also offer training sessions to users in March.
 These sessions will be similar to the training sessions offered to KHIE Admins.
 We will also post training guides and recorded training sessions on our website.

 What is the Consent Tool?